Euryale ferox: Description

 Euryale ferox grows in freshwater ponds.
 The leaves are large, round and peltate, often more than 1 m across, sometimes to 2.7 m diameter, with a distinctive puckered top.
 The stalk is at the centre on the underside.
 The leaves are deep green; the leaf veins are purplish.
 The stems and leaves are covered in sharp prickles.
 The flowers are 5 cm diameter, with violet outer petals and white inner petals; they often pierce through the leaves.
 The fruit is a spiny capsule 5–10 cm diameter, containing numerous spongy-textured seeds.
 It grows in rich soil under water.
 It does not tolerate shade or cold during the growing season, though when dormant in winter it is not harmed by severe winter cold.

 Reproduction and genomics

-Eurygale ferox is capable of self-pollination.
+Euryale ferox is capable of self-pollination.
 Pollen is released before the flower opens.
 The majority of Euryale ferox flowers are cleistogamous, not opening for cross-pollination, though some normally-opening (chasmogamous) flowers do occur.

 The chromosome count is n = 29.
 The genome size is 870.42 Mb.
 The chloroplast genome is 159930 bp long.